 There's no need to worry though... these large files are only working files, and do not need to be kept after your project is finished..

-One thing thing you will notice is just how easy it is to 'move around' this new file.
+One thing you will notice is just how easy it is to 'move around' this new file.
 There will be almost no lag as you scrub along the timeline...
-That's one big advantage when using an 'intraframe' intermediate format like HQX... it needs a lot less computing power and is decoded easily, for smooth replay in real time - even on modestly specified computers .
+That's one big advantage when using an 'intraframe' intermediate codec like HQX... it needs a lot less computing power and is decoded easily, for smooth replay in real time - even on modestly specified computers .

 These HQX files are the ones that will be used in the following stages of our 'slo-mo' project..